StrivenWord/td_reviews/source/_posts/Innocence-Uninfected.md

 _3.4.4.1.
 To save someone or not._
 _3.4.4.2.
 Exploring extras: i.e., Hugo's flowers -- do be sure to mention the flowers._

+While *A Plague Tale* does not offer any the ability to choose between different directions for the story or to choose how to develop the characters, it instead offers situational freedom.
+This is most immediately evident in the small narrative decisions that players have the ability to enact without any disruption to the flow of gameplay.
+The most noteworthy of these are the powerful moments when the player has the ability to save or not to save people from being killed by the rats.
+Choosing to save the non-player characters' lives requires more thought and skill than simply passing by or finding a safer solution and rewards the player with the immediate narrative recognition of the accomplishment in the brief but profound moments of scripted dialog.
+There are many more subtle micro-decisions of the kind.
+The game excels at accomodating multiple strategies and for rewarding ingenuity and small-scale exploration, and the most significant of those rewards are the secret, spontaneous beats -- scripted dialog and reactions, as well as alternative solutions and out-of-the way areas.
+**¶**

 ---